Patrick Coughlin

 BIO:

-Over his career, Patrick has tried more than 50 cases, including some of the most famous securities and antitrust litigation in the U.S. He was pivotal in the case against Camel cigarettes for using its Joe Camel cartoon mascot to target children and secured a multi-billion payout for California cities and counties in the state’s landmark 1998 settlement with the tobacco companies.
+Over his career, Patrick has tried more than 50 cases, including some of the most complex civil matters to go to trial against some of the largest companies in the world such as: Apple, Nationwide, the large tobacco companies, Wells Fargo, and Credit Suisse.
+Patrick was pivotal in the case against RJ Reynolds for using its Joe Camel cartoon mascot to target children and secured a multibillion-dollar payout for California cities and counties in the State’s landmark 1998 settlement with the tobacco companies.
+Patrick was also one of the lead attorneys who, representing the Class on a pro bono basis, recovered $25 million on behalf of Trump University students in a class action against former President Donald J. Trump.

 • In re Facebook Biometric Info.
 Privacy Litig., No. 3:15-cv-03747-JD (N.D.
-Cal.). ($650 million settlement)
+Cal.)

-• In re Payment Card Interchange Fee & Merchant Discount Antitrust Litig., No. 1:05-md-01720-MKB-JO (E.D.N.Y.
-Dec.
-13, 2019.) ($5.5 billion settlement)
+• In re Payment Card Interchange Fee and Merchant Discount Antitrust Litig.